 Eye For Film >> Movies >> Obsession (1976) Film Review

 An enjoyably melodramatic mystery thriller that plays like a cross between Don't Look Now and Vertigo, Brian De Palma's 1975 hit has aged remarkably well - perhaps because of its classical quality that some would have found quaint even back then.
-Clearly but not unfavorably modeled on Hitchcock, the film starts as a kidnap thriller but soon settles into a languorous romantic groove that constantly plays with the audience's expectations.
+Clearly but not unfavourably modelled on Hitchcock, the film starts as a kidnap thriller but soon settles into a languorous romantic groove that constantly plays with the audience's expectations.
 Aided by richly layered performances from his leads De Palma wrings real emotion and drama from what could have been a deeply silly caper.